-Learn all about Peaches - Easy Recipes
+Learn More About Peaches - Easy Recipes

 Peach Tree Story

 A peach tree is one of the most rewarding fruit trees to plant.
-The peach tree crop can be used for numerous succulent desserts and they freeze very well to enjoy in the off season.
+The peach tree crop can be used for numerous succulent desserts, and they freeze very well to enjoy in the off season.

-Peaches have been around since ancient times as they were mentioned in Chinese writings in the tenth century B.C.
+Peaches have been around since ancient times, as they were mentioned in Chinese writings in the tenth century BC.
 They were a favorite fruit of emperors.
-The Persians got the fruit from the Chinese and it was passed on to the ‘Romans.
-Indian tribes in the United States are credited with planting seeds and trees in the U.S. Thomas Jefferson had peach trees planted at Monticello.
+The Persians got the fruit from the Chinese, and it was passed on to the ‘Romans.
+Indian tribes in the United States are credited with planting seeds and trees in the US Thomas Jefferson had peach trees planted at Monticello.

 Peach trees are grown in 38 different states, but do not do well in those states further north.
 Of course, Georgia peaches probably get the most notoriety.

 Peach Tree Blossoms

 The best time to plant a peach tree is in the dormant period (winter or early spring).
 The trees need full sun and do not require much care.
 Of course, if you want to maximize its yield, there are a few wise steps to take before planting.

 Prepare the soil considering the long term needs of a tree, which means testing the soil to make sure the pH is roughly 6.5.
 Since most soil is acidic, adding lime will balance out this problem.
 It is best to work the lime into a 10’ by 10’ area, as it takes lime years to leach down into the deeper levels of the soil.